 The Group's segments are determined based on the reports monitored and analysed by the management board of the Parent Company.
 The management board of the Parent Company monitors financial performance by business areas and geographical areas.
 Reports by geographical areas include information of more significant importance for the management of the Group for monitoring financial performance and allocating resources.
 Therefore, this division is used to define business segments.
 Two business segments - the fish segment and other segments - are presented together since the proportion of other segments in business operations is marginal.
-The proportion of other segments was 0.1% in the accounting period and 0.1% in the 2019/2020 financial year.
+The proportion of other segments was 0.1% in the accounting period.